 Can search engines read flash?
 A lot of people think that because flash is a program running on a website, it cannot be read by search engines.
 This is true to some extant however that does not mean there aren’t methods to make your flash movies Search Engine friendly.
 In fact Google CAN index your flash movies.
 In “Google Can Now Index . . .
 Flash!An Interview with Michael Marshall by Robin Nobles” (here), they discuss how Google indexes your flash movie and different things the author can do to help the process.

-There are also other methods you can use if you want to be sure all search engines are indexing your flash movie.
+There are also other methods you can use being a local expert in this sphere if you want to be sure all search engines are indexing your flash movie.
 I use SWFobject.
 Here’s a brief explanation of how it can be used with some examples.

 So first thing you need to do is upload swfobject.js to your website and link it in your header somewhere: